-The Generation CashBack programme is delivered by a consortium comprising of: Scouts Scotland, Girlguiding Scotland, The Boys' Brigade Scotland, and Youth Scotland.
+The Generation CashBack programme is delivered by a consortium comprising of: Scouts Scotland, Girlguiding Scotland, The Boys' Brigade and Youth Scotland.
 All four organisations are committed to upholding children's rights, both at an organisational level and as part of the Generation CashBack consortium.
-This assessment aims to ensure that all ourGeneration Cashback Consortium activities are inclusive, safeguard children's rights, and contribute positively to their physical, emotional and educational development.
+The desired outcomes of the Generation CashBack programme are to support young people to: